Marine, &c., Broadcasting (Offences) Act 1967: Continuing challenges

 In 1984 Caroline was joined by Laser 558 another station with American backing, and while the latter gained a huge audience, the legislation plus a sea embargo monitoring supplies out to its ship, MV Communicator, drove its operators into insolvency as well as putting additional pressure on Caroline.
 An attempt to revive Laser under new management only lasted a few months from 1986 to 1987.
 The arrival of Laser had increased knowledge of Caroline's presence, and its closure plus a change in Caroline's music policy resulted in an increase in their younger audience.

 Further amendments to the act had resulted in Radio Caroline having to move its operations into wilder water, and the Great Storm of 1987 damaged their antenna tower, which collapsed a few weeks later.
 A smaller antenna system was built but was less efficient.
 The Dutch and British governments then raided the Radio Caroline ship and removed much of its equipment, but again it limped back onto the air until late 1990 when, with its funding running low, the final amendment to the act, instigating a 200-mile limit, came into effect.
 Attempts to secure more funding proved futile, and thereafter it pursued legal means of broadcasting.

+Further developments

+BBC Radio 1 launched in September 1967, with the goal of filling the gap created by the absence of pirate radio stations, though Radio 1 did not play heavier rock or soul music by Black artists.